nzapras/CTF-Challenges/Image Sweeper II/readme.md

 To recreate this challenge one can follow these steps:

-1. Building on the Github created for challenge Image Sweeper I, create a repo with simple text file containing etherium wallet details.
+1. Building on the Github created for challenge Image Sweeper I, create a repo with simple text file containing Ethereum wallet details.
 2. Then commit a change to the file which only provides the format of the wallet details.

 This completes the recreation of this CTF Challenge.